gfvalvo/NewEncoder/README.md

   **Returns:**  One of these methods will return true if the encoder has been rotated at least one detent in the associated directon (upClick() for CW, downClick() for CCW).
 False otherwise.

    Note: Each call clears its internal flag.
 So, function will not return true again until another full-detent rotation has ocurred.
 Also, the functions will return true even if the encoder's value is saturated at the lower or upper limit.

+   ***Attach Callback function to be invoked when encoder is rotated***

+    void attachCallback(void (*callBack)(NewEncoder &));
+  **Arguments:**
+     - ** void (*callBack)(NewEncoder &)** - pointer to the callback function.
+This function must accept a Reference to NewEncoder object as its argument and returns nothing.

+  **Returns:**    Nothing

+   The callback function will be invoke anytime the encoder is rotated.
+Its argument will be a reference to the encoder.
+Note: The callback function is called from an ISR.
+So, it must use ISR-safe coding techniques.

 ## Credits:
 The **direct_pin_read.h** and **interrupt_pins.h** header files were "borrowed" directly from the [PRJC Encoder Library](https://www.pjrc.com/teensy/td_libs_Encoder.html) Copyright (c)  PJRC.COM, LLC - Paul Stoffregen.
 All typical license verbiage applies.